Symmetry Exploits for Bayesian Cubature Methods: Results

 \section{Results}

-In this section we assess the performance of the fully symmetric Bayes--Sard and fully symmetric multi-output Bayesian cubature methods based on computational simplifications provided in Thms.\ \ref{thm:BSC-FSS} and \ref{thm:mobc-fss}.
-Code for all examples is provided at \url{https://github.com/tskarvone/bc-symmetry-exploits}.
+In this section we assess the performance of the fully symmetric Bayes--Sard and fully symmetric multi-output Bayesian cubature methods based on computational simplifications provided in Theorems~\ref{thm:BSC-FSS} and~\ref{thm:mobc-fss}.
+MATLAB code for all examples is provided at \url{https://github.com/tskarvone/bc-symmetry-exploits}.